johnnyhoffman/botrytis/README.md

 ### Clock
 The clock determines how long a period of time is in the context of the synth engine.
 All time-based parameters in botrytis are relative to the clock, e.g. an envelope's attack time of 3% means it lasts 3% of the clock's period.
 The clock's period is defined in BPM (beats per minute), so the higher the BPM the shorter the period.
 The other parameters of the clock only matter if you are using it as a modulation source.
 As a modulation source, the clock acts as a low-frequency square wave (or in other words a repeating gate).
 The "division" parameter dictates how often to open the gate.
 By default it is set to 4, meaning the gate opens 4 times per period.
 The invert toggle swaps the open and closed states of the gate.
 The "reset gate" modulation destination can be set to some other gate (e.g. for me I send a gate out from the play button in my DAW) that restarts the phase of the clock, so you can get all your clocks in sync.

+### Note number sources
+Also in the top row is a toggle between "use midi notes" and "use note number params".
+Using midi notes means the base note for all oscillators is based on whatever note the midi device is sending, but you can still detune individual oscillators away from that root note.
+Toggling to "use note number params" lets you define the root note with the "note number" parameter that will appear to the right.

 ### Signal generators
 The items in the second row of the main menu are  primarily signal generators, which is to say they create a signal rather than process it.